tomaxh/react-comment-app/README.md

+# A front-end comment app in React

-A simple Comment posting app, the project is based on React.js
+1. A Comment posting app, the project is based on React.js